Founded by Carl Rogers (1902-1987)

 The notion that perception is subjective is an old one and not unique to Rogers.
 This idea, called phenomenology, argues that the only reality of which we can be sure of is our own subjective world of experience, our inner perception of reality.
 In Roger’s view, the most important point about our world of experience is that it is private and, thus, can only be known completely to each of us.

 As the Actualising Tendency in infancy leads us to grow and develop, our experiential world broadens.
 Infants are exposed to more and more resources of stimulation and respond to them as they are subjectively perceived.
-Our experience becomes the only basis for our judgments and behaviours.
+Our experience becomes the only basis for our judgments and behaviors.
 Rogers wrote: “Experience is for me, the highest authority.
 The touchstone of validity is my own experience” (1961, p.
 23).
 Higher levels of development sharpen our experiential world and ultimately lead to the formation of the self.

 In relating to the world, we respond not to some “real” or “pure” reality, but rather to reality as we experience it.
 Our world is our experienced or phenomenal world.
 If others wish to understand our particular actions, they must try to place themselves as much as possible into our internal frame of reference and become conscious of the world as it exists within our subjective awareness.
 Our reality is certainly shaped in part by the environment, but we also participate actively in the creation of our subjective world, our internal frame of reference.